* As financial crisis deepens, Lebanon set for sovereign default

 * Economic crisis seen as biggest risk to stability since war

-BEIRUT, March 7 (Reuters) - Lebanon cannot meet its forthcoming debt maturities, the prime minister announced on Saturday, setting the heavily indebted state on course for a sovereign default as it grapples with a major financial crisis.
+BEIRUT, March 7 (Reuters) - Lebanon decided on Saturday not to pay foreign currency debt, official sources said, setting the heavily indebted state on course for a sovereign default and restructuring negotiations as it grapples with a major financial crisis.

-The default will mark a new phase in a crisis that has hammered the economy since October, slicing around 40% off the value of the local currency, denying savers full access to their deposits and fuelling unrest.
+A default on Lebanon's foreign currency debt will mark a new phase in a crisis that has hammered the economy since October, slicing around 40% off the value of the local currency, denying savers full access to their deposits and fuelling unrest.

-Lebanon has a total of some $31 billion in dollar bonds that sources told Reuters on Friday the government would seek to restructure in negotiations with creditors.
+Lebanon has a $1.2 billion Eurobond due on March 9, part of a portfolio of some $31 billion in dollar bonds that sources told Reuters on Friday the government would seek to restructure in negotiations with creditors.

-(Reporting by Tom Perry, Ellen Francis and Laila Bassam in Beirut; and Tom Arnold and Marc Jones in London Writing by Tom Perry; Editing by Kevin Liffey)
+A set of Lebanons bond holders are to step up efforts to form a creditor group in the coming days, one of the members of the group said.
+(Reporting by Tom Perry, Ellen Francis and Laila Bassam in Beirut; and Tom Arnold and Marc Jones in London Writing by Tom Perry Editing by Alison Williams and Frances Kerry)